 Outreach and Programming

-Monday-Friday 8am–5pm, with limited appointments Thursdays until 7pm.
+Monday-Friday 8am–5pm, with limited appointments Tuesdays & Thursdays until 7pm.

 Requests for counseling services are usually accommodated within one week of the request.
 Please note that Counseling Services staff is not available or on-call after hours or over weekends.
-If a student needs off-campus support, she or he will be referred to community-based therapists, support groups, and/or given crisis line phone numbers.
+If a student needs off-campus support, they will be referred to community-based therapists, support groups, and/or given crisis line phone numbers.

 Our fee for part-time undergraduate and graduate students is a flat fee of $30 per session after the first two free visits.